gitkraft/gitkraft/README.md

 Selecting **Private Fork** creates a repository based on a GitKraft template.
 This template uses a GitHub Workflow to download the chart and its dependencies, merging them into `main`.

 During updates, the _GitKraft: Update_ workflow cherry-picks your custom patches on top of the latest release from upstream.
-It then performs a special merge, known as a _welding merge_, which attaches the patched release to `main` in your private repository.
+It then performs a special merge, known as a _weld merge_, which attaches the patched release to `main` in your private repository.

 If all customizations cherry-pick successfully, the workflow completes as follows: